abaird986/aws-modern-application-workshop/README.md

 ### Creating A DynamoDB Table using CloudFormation

-To add the DynamoDB table to the architecture, we have included another CloudFormation template that contains the resource definition required to create a table called **MysfitsTable**.
+To add a DynamoDB table to the architecture, we have included another JSON CLI input file that defines a table called **MysfitsTable**.
 This table will have a primary index defined by a hash key attribute called **MysfitId**, and two more secondary indexes.
 The first secondary index will have the hash key of **Species** and a range key of **MysfitId**, and the second secondary index will have the hash key of **Alignment** and a range key of **MysfitId**.
 These two secondary indexes will allow us to execute queries against the table to retrieve all of the mysfits that match a given Species or Alignment to enable the filter functionality you may have noticed isn't yet working on the website.
+You can view this file at `~/environment/aws-modern-application-workshop/module-3/aws-cli/dynamodb-table.json`.
+No changes need to be made to this file and it is ready to execute.

-To create the table using CloudFormation, execute the following command in the Cloud9 terminal:
+To create the table using the AWS CLI, execute the following command in the Cloud9 terminal:

 ```
-aws cloudformation update-stack --stack-name MythicalMysfitsServiceStack --template-body file://~/environment/aws-modern-application-workshop/module-3/cfn/service-with-ddb.yml
+aws dynamodb create-table --cli-input-json file://~/environment/aws-modern-application-workshop/module-3/aws-cli/dynamodb-table.json
 ```

-After the stack completes updating, you can view your newly created table either in the DynamoDB  console or by executing the following AWS CLI command in the terminal:
+After the command runs, you can view the details of your newly created table by executing the following AWS CLI command in the terminal:

 ```
 aws dynamodb describe-table --table-name MysfitsTable